-The Organization invests in various investment securities and money market funds.
+The Organization invests in various investment securities.
 Investment securities are exposed to various risks, such as interest rate, market and credit risks.
 Due to the level of risk associated with investments, it is reasonably possible that changes in the value of investments will occur in the near term and that such changes could materially affect the amount reported in the statements of financial position.